imgcook/datacook/docs/en/statistics/twoSampleTTest.markdown

 # twoSampleTTest()

 The two-sample t-test is a method used to test whether the unknown population means of two groups are equal or not.
-It helps to answer questions like *whether the average success rate is higher after implementing a new sales tool than before* or *whether the test results of patients who received a drug are better than test results of those who received a placebo*.
+It helps to answer questions like *"whether the average success rate is higher after implementing a new sales tool than before"* or *"whether the test results of patients who received a drug are better than test results of those who received a placebo"*.

 Therefore this method is wided used to analysze the result in A/B test.
 You can use this test when the values of data are independent and randomly sampled from two normal distributions.